FHIR/sushi/README.md

 ```

 # Regression

+_WARNING: The regression script currently works on Mac systems only.
+It is not expected to work on Windows at this time._

 The `regression/run-regression.sh` script can be used to run regression on a set of repos.
 It takes the following arguments:
 * `repoFile`: A text file for which each line is a GitHub clone URL for a repository to run regression on. `#` comments out a line.